gollum18/Equipment-Ordering-Refinement/README.md

 - [ ] Implement dialogue system for equipment refining.
 - [ ] Implement an appropriate schedule and idle animations.
 - [ ] Implement passive dialogue for the vendor to converse with the player while idling.
+- [ ] Implement relocation to player owned houses.
+House must have a smithy and forge on premises.

 ## Motivation